sukykaur/AzureGDPR/PaaSWebAppOverview.md

 The following section details the deployment and implementation elements.

 **Azure Resource Manager**
-[Azure Resource Manager](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview) enables you to work with the resources in your solution as a group.
-You can deploy, update, or delete all the resources for your solution in a single, coordinated operation.
-You use a template for deployment and that template can work for different environments such as testing, staging, and production.
-Resource Manager provides security, auditing, and tagging features to help you manage your resources after deployment.
+[Azure Resource Manager](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview) enables customers to work with the resources in the solution as a group.
+Customers can deploy, update, or delete all the resources for the solution in a single, coordinated operation.
+Customers use a template for deployment and that template can work for different environments such as testing, staging, and production.
+Resource Manager provides security, auditing, and tagging features to help customers manage their resources after deployment.

 **App Service Environment v2**
 The [Azure App Service Environment](https://docs.microsoft.com/en-us/azure/app-service/environment/intro) is an App Service feature that provides a fully isolated and dedicated environment for securely running App Service apps at high scale.